 Instead, ask them if there’s anything you can do to help before any social situations.
 And please, don’t try to lighten the mood by making a joke about it.
 They might put on a brave face, but nine times out of 10 it’s not funny for them.

 ASK THEM TO EXPLAIN

 You may have needed the loo a million times, but have you been through menopausal bladder problems?

-Don’t assume you know what her symptom feels like.
-Gently ask her to explain the effect urinary incontinence is having on her physically and emotionally.
+Don’t assume you know what the symptom feels like.
+Gently ask them to explain the effect it is having on them physically and emotionally.

-If her symptoms are putting serious strain on your relationship, they’ve been going on a while or seem to be getting worse, gently encourage her to speak to a GP.
-You could even offer to go to the appointment with her to show your support.
+If their symptoms are putting serious strain on your relationship, they’ve been going on a while or seem to be getting worse, gently encourage them to speak to a GP.
+You could even offer to go to the appointment with them to show your support.